adi2194/Student-Record-Management-System-Console-Based-Application-/README.md

 Grades are calculated using conditional statements based on average marks.
 Duplicate roll numbers are prevented using a validation check.
 The program demonstrates concepts of lists, dictionaries, loops, and functions.
-AI tools were used for structure guidance, but the logic and understanding were verified.